framosimaging/framos-nxp-vis-tool/README.md

 - `pixel_format` - most important parameter
 	- `YUYV`, `NV12`, `NV16` supported formats if you want to use Image Signal Processor (ISP) supported are  this will automaticaly set image processor pipelint to use g2d api and dma buffers.
 	- `RG10` and `RG12` for raw image streaming
+- `resolution` - set appropriate resolution supported for your sensor (isp mode in `start_isp.sh` should use the same mode)
 - `verbose` - set to true for profiling of application
 - `use_gpu` - only important if raw stream is used, use false if you want to debug the application using opencv, set to true if you want to move some computation (endian conversion, debayering) to GPU
 - `v4l2_subdevice_config` - you can use this settings to set stream properties using subdevice, check `v4l2-ctl --device=/dev/v4l-subdev1 --list-ctrls` available features for your sensor.
 To change `data rate`, `frame rate`, `shutter` you must use this controls, you can use vivante controls to set exposure, gain, auto white balance and other ISP functions.
-- `-m` cache memory parameter, set to 0 if you wo not want to use cache memory, set to 1 to use dma cache (preferred as this speeds up the system, use the other options only if you need cache memory for different part of your system)
+- `dma_mem` cache memory parameter, set to `false` if you wo not want to use cache memory, set to `true` to use dma cache (preferred as this speeds up the system, use the other options only if you need cache memory for different part of your system)

 ## Architecture of the system